-Senior leaders create a focus on action to accomplish the organization's objectives, improve performance and attain their vision by collecting data through surveys, questionnaires, evaluations, and sign-in sheets.
+Senior leaders regularly review performance measures to inform them on needed actions through collecting data through surveys, questionnaires, evaluations, and sign-in sheets.
 Senior leaders have instructed a staff member to work on an internal reporting system that will allow the staff to keep an account of the daily activities.
-The reporting system will be utilized during the next reporting cycle.
 On occasion, focus group sessions are held with various participants.
 Log sheets are also collected to provide accurate records of program participation and to make future contact.